Huawei Cloud DCS (Redis)

 Install Func¶

-It is recommended to enable the Guance integration - extension - hosted Func: all prerequisites are automatically installed.
-Please continue with the script installation.
+It is recommended to activate Guance Integration - Extensions - DataFlux Func (Automata): all prerequisites are automatically installed, please proceed with the script installation.

 Install Script¶

-Note: Please prepare a qualified Huawei Cloud AK in advance (for simplicity, you can directly grant global read-only permission
+Note: Please prepare the Huawei Cloud AK that meets the requirements in advance (for simplicity, you can directly grant the global read-only permission

-After clicking 【Install】, input the corresponding parameters: Huawei Cloud AK and Huawei Cloud account name.
+Click [Install], then enter the corresponding parameters: Huawei Cloud AK, SK, and account name.

-Click 【Deploy Startup Script】, and the system will automatically create a Startup
+Click [Deploy Startup Script], the system will automatically create the

-script set and configure the corresponding startup script automatically.
+Startupscript set and automatically configure the corresponding startup script. -

-In addition, you can see the corresponding automatic trigger configuration under "Management / Automatic Trigger Configuration".
-Click 【Execute】 to run it immediately without waiting for the scheduled time.
-After a short wait, you can view the execution task records and corresponding logs.
+After enabling, you can see the corresponding automatic trigger configuration in "Management / Automatic Trigger Configuration".
+Click [Execute] to execute it immediately without waiting for the scheduled time.
+After a while, you can check the execution task records and corresponding logs.

 Verification¶

-- Under "Management / Automatic Trigger Configuration", confirm whether the corresponding tasks have the corresponding automatic trigger configurations.
-You can also check the corresponding task records and logs for any anomalies.
+- In "Management / Automatic Trigger Configuration", confirm whether the corresponding task has the corresponding automatic trigger configuration, and check the corresponding task records and logs to see if there are any exceptions.

 Metrics¶

-Configure Huawei Cloud DCS monitoring metrics, which can collect more metrics through configuration Huawei Cloud DCS Metrics Details
+Configure Huawei Cloud DCS monitoring metrics.
+More metrics can be collected through configuration Huawei Cloud DCS Metrics Details

 Redis 3.0 Instance Monitoring Metrics¶

-- DCS Redis 3.0 has been discontinued and is no longer available for purchase.
-It is recommended to use Redis 4.0 or higher versions.
+- DCS Redis 3.0 has been discontinued and is no longer available for sale.
+It is recommended to use Redis 4.0 and above.

-- For the dimensions of the monitoring metrics, please refer to Dimensions.
+- For the dimensions of monitoring metrics, please refer to Dimensions.

 Redis 4.0, Redis 5.0, and Redis 6.0 Instance Monitoring Metrics¶